Allison Honeycutt is a fine artist based in Los Angeles, California.

 Working with fabric is a wonderful way to play with form and emptiness simultaneously and when creating wearable art you have the opportunity to fill your piece and let it move, or let it live as only an object like a discarded shell, beautiful and empty but telling the story of a life lived inside of it.

 The first Grief Bonnet was one that I purchased on my way to the memorial service for my husband.
 I found it at the Lincoln Homestead State Park gift shop, and to me it was the perfect symbol of trying to experience grief while simultaneously trying to move through ones public life.

-I grew up and lived in a fairly small town in Northeastern Iowa.
+I grew up and lived in a fairly small town in Southeastern Iowa.
 The best AND worst thing about this is that, when you walk through town, do your errands, shopping, go to work, etc. you are constantly running into people who know you and who you know ( sometimes these are not the same people).
 Folks in small towns have less boundaries than folks in big cities, they’ve seen you grow up, or simply have seen you around and know your name and it gives a feeling of closeness and familiarity whether that feeling is mutual or even true.
 I couldn’t leave my house without someone coming up to console me, give me a sad glance, or worst of all trap me in a one sided conversation about all the people they have known who have died the way my husband did and how terrible it was.
 Because of this I learned 2 main things:

 Everyone grieves differently ( some people really appreciate public consoling and engagement about their departed loved one, I do not).

 People in our society have no idea how to deal with the grief of someone else, let alone their personal grief.